Leased Car Insurance Requirements: What Coverage You Need & Costs

 Why Leased Car Insurance Costs More Than Owning

 The primary reason leased car insurance costs more stems from the mandatory coverage requirements.
-When you own a vehicle outright, you can legally drop comprehensive and collision coverage and carry only liability insurance.
+When you own a vehicle outright, you can legally drop comprehensive and collision coverage and carry only liability-only insurance.
 With a lease, you must maintain full coverage for the entire lease term — typically 24 to 36 months.
+Learn more about how these requirements compare in our guide on buying vs. leasing car insurance.

 Several factors contribute to higher premiums for leased vehicles:

-Higher Liability Limits: Moving from state minimum coverage of 25/50/25 to the required 100/300/100 can increase your liability premium by 30% to 50%.
+Higher Liability Limits: Moving from state minimum coverage to the required 100/300/50 can increase your liability premium by 30% to 50%.
 These higher limits provide more protection but come at a cost.

-Mandatory Gap Coverage: While gap insurance is often included in your lease payment, some lessors require you to purchase it separately through your auto insurer, adding $20 to $100 annually to your premium.
+Mandatory Gap Coverage: Some lessors require you to purchase gap insurance separately through your auto insurer, adding roughly $20 to $100 annually to your premium.

 Pincher's Pro Tip